HBO’s The Rehearsal Examines Pilot Communication: SO WEIRD & GOOD

 Nathan Fielder returns to television to explore the lengths one person will go to reduce the uncertainties of everyday life.
 Fielder stars as the director of rehearsals, which are elaborately staged scenarios re-creating parts of ordinary people’s lives that are meant to help them prepare for a big moment in their lives.
 A construction crew, a legion of actors and seemingly unlimited resources all come together to allow ordinary people to rehearse for these moments by giving them the opportunity to play them out in carefully crafted simulations of Fielder’s own design.

-Okay, that sounds sort of intriguing, but I think it’s the topic of Season 2 that makes this relevant to OMAAT readers.
+Okay, that sounds sort of intriguing, but I think it’s the topic of the six-episode Season 2 that makes this relevant to OMAAT readers.
 The second season is focused exclusively on aviation accidents, and specifically, on issues with pilot communication.

 Fielder seems to be a bit of an aviation geek (or at least an aircraft accident investigation geek), and noticed a trend whereby so many aviation accidents over time happened because first officers were unwilling to speak up to captains to express their concerns.